 Portable platforms: Nintendo Switch, Android, iOS, Steam Deck, and Windows handhelds

 I’ve spent over 300 hours playing Stardew Valley, so I don’t think there are many as qualified as I am to tell you why it’s one of the best single-player games around.
 It just has everything.
-It’s got an engaging game loop, wonderful dialogue, and fantastic mechanics, I could honestly go on all day about how much I love this game.
-Don’t think of it as a farming game, it’s much more than that.
-It’s a life sim, without a single dull moment.
+It’s got an engaging game loop, wonderful dialogue, fantastic mechanics, and so much more.

-If you do need a bit of help getting the lay of the land, we’ve got you covered.
-Check out our guides to Stardew Valley fish and Stardew Valley characters then take a look at our 10/10 Stardew Valley review.
+If you need a bit of help getting the lay of the land, we’ve got you covered.
+Check out our guides to Stardew Valley fish and Stardew Valley characters.
 Or, if you know Pelican Town back to front, try something new with our picks of the best games like Stardew Valley.

 Portable platforms: Nintendo Switch, iOS, Steam Deck, and Windows handhelds